-The next horrible blow in the history of the sixties that shook the world was the shooting of President John F. Kennedy.
+The next monstrous blow in the history of the sixties that shook the world was the shooting of President John F. Kennedy.
 On a sunny day In November1963, John F. Kennedy was fatally shot in the open limousine in which he was riding through the center of Dallas, Texas with his wife Jacqueline at his side.
 People were cheering all around them when the shot rang out from the top of a building next to the motorcade.

-screamed newspapers headlines.
+screamed newspaper headlines.
 The nation was in shock.
 I was still in Sweden, but the shot that rang out in Dallas was a shock to the entire world.
-The world was wondering what was so terribly wrong with the USA.
+The international reaction was a question as to what was so terribly wrong with the USA.
 I learned much later the truth about the reasons why the CIA had JFK assassinated.
-It is true that he in a way started the Vietnam war, but it is also true that he changed his mind and actually wanted to withdraw the U.S. advisers he had sent to Vietnam.
+It is true that he in a way started the Vietnam war, but it is also true that he changed his mind and actually wanted to withdraw the U.S. advisors he had sent to Vietnam.
 He clearly realized the dangers of a nuclear war that would wipe out what we refer to as civilization and he wanted to avoid such a catastrophic scenario.
 He, and even more his brother Robert, was obsessed by the threat of Communism, but he clearly saw that fighting a war in Vietnam had no future as a deterrent to the Communist North Vietnam and their leader, Ho Chi Minh – obviously heavily influenced by Mao Zedong. and Communist China.
-At the time we couldn’t even begin to imagine that the CIA, could possibly commit a crime of this kind, but it has since then become common knowledge to those who don’t close their eyes and ears that the CIA was indeed behind this assassination.
+At the time we could not even begin to imagine that the CIA, could possibly commit a crime of this kind, but it has since then become common knowledge to those who don’t close their eyes and ears that the CIA was indeed behind this assassination.

 The CIA obviously felt threatened by JFK’s faltering stand on anti-Communism and the entire Establishment was getting very worried that the Military-Industrial Complex was not going to get what they have always wanted – unending wars, whatever or wherever they may be.